Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: EXPERIMENTAL DETAILS

-A polycrystalline sample of ZrRuAs was prepared by a high pressure synthesis process.
-High purity ($>$99.999\%) lumps of As were ground into a fine powder which was then mixed with high purity ($>$99.99\%) powders of Zr and Ru in stoichiometric quantities.
-The resultant powder was pressed into a 6~mm diameter pellet and then subjected to high (5~GPa) pressure synthesis at 1100~$^{\circ}$C for 40~minutes in a cubic anvil type high pressure apparatus.
-Powder x-ray diffraction analysis confirmed that the synthesized sample contains ZrRuAs as the main phase with small quantities of ZrAs ($\sim$~3\%) and unreacted Ru ($\sim$~5\%) as impurity phases.
-The observed x-ray diffraction peaks were indexed based on the hexagonal Fe$_2$P-type crystal structure with space group $P\bar{6}2m$ (No. 189), in agreement with the literature~\cite{Meisner2}.
-The estimated lattice parameters of {\mbox ZrRuAs} are $a = 6.587(1)$~\AA~and $c = 3.886(1)$~\AA, which are in agreement with the published work~\cite{Meisner2, Qian}.
-It is to be noted that ZrAs has been reported to exhibit diamagnetic behavior with metallic resistivity without any sign of superconductivity down to 2~K~\cite{Saparov}.
-Magnetization measurements were performed in a Quantum Design Magnetic Property Measurement System SQUID magnetometer under field-cooled (FC) and zero-field-cooled (ZFC) conditions.
+Magnetization measurements were performed in a Quantum Design Magnetic Property Measurement System SQUID magnetometer under zero-field-cooled (ZFC) and field-cooled-cooling (FCC) conditions.
 Electrical transport and specific heat measurements were carried out in a Quantum~Design Physical Property Measurement System.
-We performed transverse-field (TF) and zero-field (ZF) ${\mu}$SR experiments using the GPS and DOLLY spectrometers at the Paul Scherrer Institute (Villigen, Switzerland).
+Transverse-field (TF) and zero-field (ZF) ${\mu}$SR experiments were performed at the Paul Scherrer Institute (Villigen, Switzerland).
 The measurements down to 1.5~K were carried out on the GPS spectrometer and measurements down to 270~mK were performed on the DOLLY spectrometer.
-The sample was powdered and pressed into a 7~mm diameter pellet and mounted on a Cu holder using GE varnish.
-This holder assembly was then fixed to the respective cryostats.
+The sample was powdered and pressed into a 7~mm diameter pellet which was then mounted on a Cu holder using GE varnish.
+This holder assembly was then mounted in the appropriate spectrometer cryostat.
 Both spectrometers are equipped with a standard veto setup providing a low-background ${\mu}$SR signal.
-All TF experiments were performed after field-cooling the sample.
+All the TF experiments were performed after field-cooled-cooling the sample.
 The ${\mu}$SR time spectra were analyzed using the MUSRFIT software package~\cite{Suter}.